faiyaz21-png/AWS-Terraform-Project/README.md

-# AWS-Terraform-Project
+# Terraform-Project
-This is a cloud infrastructure project on AWS using Terraform
+This is a repository for my Terraform Project